abhi-kirk/ml-skillset/Machine Learning/Distributed ML/dist-training.md

     - All workers are given a non-overlapping data shard.
     - All workers hold a complete copy of the model.
     - Each worker creates mini-batches from this shard, and for each mini-batch computes the gradient.
 Using gradient aggregation, the total gradient for the shard is computed over several iterations.
-    - Each worker communicates its shard gradient to all other workers in the synchronization step.
-Another gradient aggregation step accumulates a common gradient across all workers.
+    - Each worker communicates its shard gradient to all other workers in a synchronization step.
+Another gradient aggregation step accumulates a common set of gradients across all workers.
-    - The full gradient is broadcasted to all workers to ensure synchroinization.
+    - The full set of gradients is broadcasted to all workers to ensure synchronization.
     - Each worker (after scaling the learning rate with the number of workers) updates the model parameters for its own model.

 ## Model Parallelism